starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Certainly.”

-Ali dropped a tip and the pair went out to Ali's Toyota and they took off.
+Ali dropped a tip for his own coffee and the pair went out to Ali's Toyota and the took off.

 “You a general journalist, or do you specialize in medicine?”